sohkamyung/sohkamyung.github.io/README.md

 - Fiction: [**The Tainted Cup**](reviews/fiction/2025/20251107-TaintedCup.md) by Robert Jackson Bennett *(2025/11/07)*
 - Magazine: Interzone, [#303](reviews/magazines/Interzone/20251001-Interzone303.md) *(2025/10/01)*
 - Non-fiction: [**Beetles of the World: A Natural History**](reviews/nonfiction/2025/20251028-BeetlesWorld.md) by Maxwell V. L. Barclay, Patrice Bouchard *(2025/10/28)*
-- Non-fiction: [**Dinner with King Tut: How Rogue Archaeologists Are Recreating the Sights, Sounds, Smells, and Tastes of Lost Civilizations**](reviews/nonfiction/2025/20251016-DinnerKingTut.md) by Sam Kean *(2025/10/16)*